andrewabest/andrewbestdotcom/content/posts/authorization-with-custom-authentication-aspnet-core.md

 }
 ```

-I'd expect this to apply the default authorization policy, which \*\* simply enforces that the incoming request's User is not anonymous, and has been authenticated.
+I'd expect this to apply the default authorization policy, which has a single requirement `DenyAnonymousAuthorizationRequirement`, which simply enforces that the incoming request's User is not anonymous, and has been authenticated.

 I also make sure to set up the required authorization services in the service configuration.